jobayer141856/MeetYourCulinaryArtist_WebApp_Python_Flask_MongoDB/README.md

 #MeetYourCulinaryArtist
-This web application is about chefs.
-People can work here as a freelancer chef.
-A chef can create account to provide service when there is a call for him/her at household or in any occasion.
-People can hire chef and post interesting recipes.
+The world of cooking is explored in this online application.
+People have the opportunity to work here as independent chefs.
+When there is a need for a chef at home or at any other event, the chef may establish an account so that they can supply their services.
+People can employ chefs and upload fascinating recipes.

 ## Functionalities
-### User
-▪ User can create account in the system.
+1. Login as user and chef.

+2. SignUp with verification by Gmail OTP as a user if the user is a chef, then join as a chef

-▪ They can update account information and change account password.
+3. Both users can update their information and change the password

-▪ They can also request chefs by skills, our system will notify them using email by searching city name and skill.
+4. General users can request chefs by type and by searching by city and type.

-▪ They can also search a chef by location, see all our chefs and contact with chef.

-▪ They can also add blog, see others blog and delete their blog.
+5. Both users can also post a blog about fascinating recipes and see others' blogs and delete their own posted blog.

-▪ They can get 24 hours support from the system.

-### Chef
-▪ Chefs can create their professional chef account in the system.

-▪ They can get 24 hours support from system.

-▪ They can communicate with user who will hire them.

-▪ If a user wants to hire a chef, all related chef will be notified through email.
+6. If any user requests a chef, then the chef will be notified by Gmail, and then the chef and requester can communicate.

-▪ They can also use the same functionality like other user.

-### System
-▪ System will show the available blogs.

-▪ System will verify user by OTP sent in email.

-▪ System will show the all available chefs in the database.

-▪ System will support user 24 hours.

-▪ System will show all events organized byMeetYourCulinaryArtist.

-▪ System will show the user feedback through testimonial.
+7. Both users can post only once after registration, which can be done only from the home page.
+8. Both users and also non-users can contact us through the website.

 ## Technologies